Brian Hooker (bioengineer): Anti-vaccine claims

 In 2014, William Thompson alleged that a paper he co-authored in 2004 had not disclosed a correlation it had found between autism and the MMR vaccine among African-American boys.
 The study did not have racial information on a large proportion of the boys being studied, and when Thompson's co-authors performed a more in-depth analysis, the correlation between the MMR vaccine and autism ceased to exist.
 For these reasons they decided to not include racial information.
 Thompson disagreed with their decision, but didn't disclose the alleged correlation for ten years.

 In 2014, after talking to Thompson, Hooker published a paper titled "Measles-mumps-rubella vaccination timing and autism among young African American boys: a reanalysis of CDC data" in the journal Translational Neurodegeneration.
 The paper claimed that the 2004 study showed a statistically significant correlation between autism and the MMR vaccine among African-American boys if it was administered at a certain age.
 Later, the journal retracted the paper for scientific misconduct, saying that Hooker had not disclosed important conflicts of interest and that there were "concerns about the validity of the methods and statistical analysis".
-Hooker was a board member of an anti-vaccine group who had provided funding for the study.
+Hooker was a board member of the anti-vaccine group Focus Autism (now Focus for Health), which had provided funding for the study.
 Hooker has claimed that his son, who has autism, was permanently damaged by vaccines; Hooker had filed a case for compensation with the National Vaccine Injury Compensation Program.

 Hooker also claimed he was censored in an article published by the Journal of American Physicians and Surgeons, a journal published by the Association of American Physicians and Surgeons, which has been characterized as a biased pseudoscientific group.

+Hooker is an associate editor of the International Journal of Vaccine Theory, Practice, and Research, an anti-vaccine journal.

+Hooker holds the title of "Chief Scientific Officer" for Children's Health Defense (CHD), the anti-vaccine group where Robert F. Kennedy Jr. served as a prominent leader.

+In July 2025 he said he contracted measles in West Texas and later went home without notifying authorities of the infection.